MLHale/GenCyber-web-content/day1/virtualization-primer.md

 >![vminstall](../img/virtualization/4-harddisk.png)

 On the next `Hard disk file type` prompt, change the selection to **VMDK**.
-This hard drive format plays nice with VMware, another popular virtualization software.
+This hard drive format plays nice with `VMware`, another popular virtualization software.
 This hard drive format is also compatible with the Open Virtualization Format (OVF).
 OVF allows seamless export of VMs between different virtualization environments.
 Click `Next`.

 >![vminstall](../img/virtualization/5-vmdktype.png)